The History of IPCSA

 IPCSA has excelled itself in reaching out to members, pushing forward with new technologies and innovations, and helping members get to know each other even better.
 Regular community ‘e-coffee’ gatherings via Zoom have been incredibly popular, enabling members to meet informally, share experiences and support each other through the challenges of Covid-19, as true friends and colleagues.

-For more information on IPCSA please contact: Richard Morton, Secretary General, IPCSA
+For more information on IPCSA please contact: Inga Morton, General Manager, IPCSA